 13. When OHCA is responsible for determining eligibility, the OHCA rules engine approves SoonerCare (Medicaid) benefits.

 14. The worker is responsible for:

-(1) explaining the availability of Child Care Subsidy benefits and child support services that may help the applicant achieve the expected outcomes of self-support and self-sufficiency;
+(1) explaining the availability of Child Care Subsidy benefits and child support services that may help the applicant achieve the expected self-support and self-sufficiency outcomes;

 (2) giving applicants applying for SoonerCare (Medicaid) or cash assistance for a child younger than 21 years of age OKDHS Pub.
 No. 87-36, Early Periodic Screening, Diagnosis and Treatment, and OKDHS Pub.
 No. 91-25, Oklahoma Child Support Services Handbook; and